 - An initial status conference would be required in every case within 60 days of commencement of the case to further an expeditious and economical resolution.

-This means that you can keep your small business open, reorganize the business' debts and keep your ownership.
+This means that you can keep your Las Vegas small business open, reorganize the business' debts and keep your ownership.
 Basically, you'd be paying back all or a portion of your debts over a 3-5 year period.
-At the end of the bankruptcy, any unpaid debt goes away.
+At the end of the Las Vegas bankruptcy case, any unpaid debt goes away.

-If you have a business that is struggling and you're not sure what to do, call us today for a free no obligation consultation with an attorney to discuss your options.
+If you have a business that is struggling and you're not sure what to do, call us today for a free no obligation consultation with a Las Vegas Bankruptcy attorney to discuss your options.